bragr/my-vimrc/README.md

 A secondary purpose to to share the work I have done with others in the hope that is may be useful.

 ##Installation
-Clone this repo into a directory of your choice.
+Recursively clone (git clone --recursive <URI>) this repo into a directory of your choice.
 Then you need to create symlinks to point at these files.

     ln -s <PATH TO REPO>/vimrc ~/.vimrc
     ln -s <PATH TO REPO>/vim ~/.vim